 - Cook for about 5 minutes, until they begin to get tender.
 Add 1 tsp minced garlic.

-- Add chopped bell pepper and black beans and toss to combine.
+- Add chopped bell pepper, onions, and black beans and toss to combine.

 - Cook for a few more minutes, until sweet potatoes are completely tender.